METALS-Copper finds support despite weak China outlook

 FUNDAMENTALS

-* COPPER: Three-month copper on the London Metal Exchange was up 0.4 percent to $5,713 a tonne at 0700 GMT, reversing losses from the previous session.
+* COPPER: Three-month copper on the London Metal Exchange was up 0.4 percent to $5,714 a tonne, reversing losses from the previous session.

-* China's main stock indexes fell on Friday and looked set for their third straight weekly loss on fears regulators will step up their latest crackdown on riskier types of financing and speculation.

-* CHINESE MANUFACTURING: The pace of expansion in China's manufacturing sector likely slowed this month, a Reuters poll showed.
+* CHINESE MANUFACTURING: The pace of expansion in China's manufacturing sector likely slowed this month, a Reuters poll showed, as factory-gate price-growth slowed and authorities moved to tackle risks in the property market and credit growth.
 Data is due on Sunday, April 30.

-* ANTI-MINING: Nickel prices have been rising since Philippine Environment Secretary Regina Lopez said on Thursday she would ban open-pit mining.
+* ANTI-MINING: Philippine Environment Secretary Regina Lopez said on Thursday she will ban open-pit mining in the country, toughening a months-long crackdown on the sector she blames for extensive environmental damage.

-NICKEL PRICES: ShFE nickel settled 1.7 percent higher.
-LME nickel was up 1 percent.

-* BHP SHAREHOLDERS: Two weeks after Elliott Management's surprise assault on BHP Billiton, its three-point demand for change is gaining little traction.
+* BHP SHAREHOLDERS: Two weeks after Elliott Management's surprise assault on BHP Billiton, the fund manager's three-point demand for change is gaining little traction with investors, prompting expectations a second Elliott move is imminent.

-* SILVER: London's silver price benchmark is plagued by unpredictable fluctuations that risk undermining its credibility and may complicate London Bullion Market Association efforts to find a new operator, according to a Reuters analysis of trading data and 10 industry sources.
+* SILVER: London's silver price benchmark is plagued by big, unpredictable fluctuations that risk undermining its credibility and may complicate efforts by the London Bullion Market Association to find a new operator, according to a Reuters analysis of trading data and 10 industry sources.

-* MARKET NEWS: Asian stocks slipped on Friday as investors took profits after a strong week, while the Korean won weakened after U.S. President Donald Trump said he would renegotiate or terminate a trade deal with South Korea.
+* MARKET NEWS: Asian stocks inched higher on Friday and looked set to close a strong week on a positive note, while the euro slipped after the European Central Bank showed no signs of paring its stimulus programme.

 * For the top stories in metals and other news, click or